Human rights in Oman: Disabled rights

 A U.S. State Department report issued in 2012 states that under Omani law "all buildings must have access for disabled individuals," but a 2011 State Department report makes a distinction, noting that while new buildings are required to be made handicapped-accessible, old buildings are not retrofitted.
 Although a law requires large private employers to give at least 2 percent of jobs to disabled people, this requirement is not consistently enforced.
 There is no law requiring equal educational opportunities for disabled persons.
 The Ministry of Social Development is charged with protecting disabled people's rights.

-LGBT rights
+LGBTQ rights

-There is considerable discrimination against LGBT persons, and individuals engaging in homosexual conduct are subject to prosecution and can be imprisoned for up to three years.
+There is considerable discrimination against LGBTQ persons, and individuals engaging in homosexual conduct are subject to prosecution and can be imprisoned for up to three years.
 In 2009, nine persons were prosecuted for sodomy.
 Any discussion whatsoever of sexual orientation in Oman is taboo, and LGBT content on the Internet is censored.

 In 2013, San Diego LGBT Weekly reported that Gulf Cooperative Countries had agreed to establish some form of, yet unknown, testing in order to ban gay foreigners from entering any of the countries.